Kami-code/blog/source/_posts/mmdection-hammer-segmentation.md

  <!-- more -->

-Because of the fact that the project is still undergoing, the part I and part VI will NOT be described detailedly.
+Because of the fact that the project is still ongoing, the part I and part VI will NOT be described detailedly.

 ## **1.The dataset**